 Nonetheless, general estimates tend to converge on a figure in the range of 40-50 percent of the population.
 Let’s look at three widely cited estimates:

 The complexities of the global food system make it challenging to provide a firm figure, however, it’s likely that just under half of the global population is dependent on synthetic nitrogen fertilizers.
-This is further shown in the chart below.
-As a result, the Haber-Bosch process is likely to have enabled the lives of at least 3-3.5 billion people today.
+This is further shown in the chart.
+As a result, the Haber-Bosch process is likely to have enabled the lives of at least 3 to 3.5 billion people today.

 If Fritz Haber had not discovered how to make synthetic nitrogen, would we have found alternative solutions to support a population as large as today’s?